getodk/docs/docs-syntax-guide.rst

   $ adb shell screenrecord /sdcard/example.mp4

 On pressing the enter key the video recording starts.
-Recording stops automatically after 3 minutes but since video length has to be less than a minute, to stop the recording in between simply press :command:`Ctrl+C`.
+Recording stops automatically after 3 minutes but since video length has to be less than a minute, to stop the recording in between simply press :command:`CTRL+C`.

 The video file is saved in your Android device to a file at :file:`/sdcard/example.mp4` file.